dsaw/perfect_game_player/README.md

 It will generate the best next move to the  given board position.
 Minimax tree algorithm is used to choose the best move at each turn.
 It can be used as a library for your board game needs.
 You just have to create a new file for that game and subclass the main classes.

 ## Analysis
-I have tested this on tic tac toe game, which was simple enough for brute force minimax.
-A connect 4 implementation is given too.
+I have tested this on tic tac toe game, which is simple enough for brute force minimax.
+A Connect 4 implementation is given too.

 Function  |  Time
 --------  |  ----